'Doddie is all motivation Scotland need' - Ritchie

 In 31 meetings and 117 years of trying, Scotland have never beaten the All Blacks.
 Ritchie says his team are resolved to give it everything to end that barren run at Murrayfield on Sunday.

-"Our intention is to go out and fire every bullet we've got, leave nothing to chance, leave nothing up to what if," said the Edinburgh back-row.
+"Our intention is to go out and fire every bullet we've got, leave nothing to chance, leave nothing up to what if," said the Edinburgh back row.
 "We're just going to be brave and take the game to them.

 "It'd be the first time in our history that we'd beaten them in 15s, so we know it's a challenge but we're looking to get that monkey off the back.